k8ssandra/perf/2021-04/hardware/README.md

     sudo yum install fio

-Upload and decompress the following tarball on the worker node: cassandra-fio.tar.gz
+Upload and decompress the following tarball on the worker node: `cassandra-fio.tar.gz`.

-By default, the benchmarks will run against `/var/lib/cassandra/fio` and you may need to edit the `fio_runner.sh` file along with the *.fio files if your persistent volumes are using a different host path.
+By default, the benchmarks will run against `/var/lib/cassandra/fio` and you may need to edit the `fio_runner.sh` file along with the `*.fio` files if your persistent volumes are using a different host path.

 Run the following command to perform the I/O benchmarks: